Jun 9th 2024

-Handling Errors in express Typescript
+Handling Errors in Express Typescript

-This is going to be a short blog on handling error in express using typescript.
+This is going to be a short blog on handling error in Express using Typescript.

-Errors can be divided into two categories in Node.js:
+Accordingly Errors can be divided into two categories in Node.js:

 1. Operational errors (e.g. database connection error, invalid user input, etc.)